When it comes to buying the first car for your cherished offspring, safety is usually the number one priority for parents.

 But before you get to that point of helping a teen driver choose a car, it's important to establish what size and shape vehicle is going to be best.

-A smaller car with a lower centre of gravity is going to be easier for an inexperienced driver to handle and less likely to trip them up.
+A smaller car with a lower centre of gravity is going to be easier for an inexperienced driver to handle than say, a large SUV, and is less likely to trip them up.

-In the past, small cars weren’t as crashworthy as bigger ones so people were more likely to teach their teens in a Holden Commodore than a Barina.
-However the modern small car is a technological wonder when it comes to safety, often achieving five-star ratings in crash tests.
+In the past, small cars weren’t as safe in a crash as bigger ones so people were more likely to teach their teens in a big family car than a hatchback.
+However, the modern small car is a technological wonder when it comes to safety, often achieving five-star ratings in crash tests.
 They are also far easier to park and manoeuvre.

-So a small car, with a high safety rating and an engine that’s more about fuel economy than 0-100km/h performance times, is the way to go.
+So a small car with active safety features, a high safety rating and an engine that’s more about fuel economy than 0-100km/h performance times is the way to go.

 Just about the perfect Goldilocks size for a learner driver – not too big and not too small, just right – the Hyundai i30 offers a five-star ANCAP safety rating, thanks in part to its seven airbags (including full-length curtains, side or thorax airbags and driver’s knee).

 The i30 is also big on passive safety with Electronic Stability Control (ESC).
 This includes Traction Control System (TCS), Anti-lock Braking System (ABS), Electronic Brake-force Distribution (EBD), Brake Assist System (BAS) and Vehicle Stability Management (VSM).

 For about $1750 you can add an active-safety pack to the cheaper Go and Active versions, that comes standard with upper-spec models.
 This brings adaptive cruise control, autonomous emergency braking, lane-keeping assistance, a driver-attention alert, blind-spot detection (with lane-change assist), and a rear cross-traffic alert.